Ads.txt

 ads.txt (Authorized Digital Sellers) is an initiative from IAB Technology Laboratory.
 It specifies a text file that companies can host on their web servers, listing the other companies authorized to sell their products or services.
-This is designed to allow online buyers to check the validity of the sellers from whom they buy, for the purposes of internet fraud prevention.
+This is designed to allow online ad space buyers to check the validity of the sellers from whom they buy ad space, for the purposes of internet fraud prevention, in particular, ad fraud.

 State of adoption

 By November 2017, more than 44% of publishers had ads.txt files.
 More than 90,000 sites were using ads.txt, up from 3,500 in September 2017, according to Pixalate.
 Among the top 1,000 sites that sold programmatic ads, 57 percent had ads.txt files, compared to 16 percent in September, per Pixalate.
+Adoption peaked in November 2024 and began declining.

-Latest adoption data per FirstImpression.io's Ads.txt Industry Dashboard:
+Adoption data per FirstImpression.io's Ads.txt Industry Dashboard: